Trusted WordPress tutorials, when you need them most.

 Cons of aMember Pro:

-• There’s no free version.
+• There is no free version available.

 Why We Recommend aMember Pro: This is a great plugin that offers plenty of customization.
-You also have full control over scheduled content drips, membership levels, and the type of content you want restricted.
-Standout features include multi-language support and a built-in affiliate program.
+You have detailed control over content drips, membership levels, and what content you want to restrict.
+Plus, it has multi-language support and a built-in affiliate program.

 Pricing: You can get aMember Pro for a one-time payment of $149.